FNNDSC/ChRIS_store/README.md

 ![License][license-badge]
 ![Last Commit][last-commit-badge]

 Back end for the ChRIS store.
-This is a Django-MySQL project that houses descriptions of ChRIS plugin-apps and workflows for registering to a ChRIS CUBE instance.
+This is a Django-PostgreSQL project that houses descriptions of ChRIS plugin-apps and workflows for registering to a ChRIS CUBE instance.

 ## ChRIS store development, testing and deployment